Maryahcee/Stats-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - This helped me to know how to add an overlay in the background of my image.
+- [ resource 1](https://www.w3schools.com/) - This helped me to know how to add an overlay in the background of my image.
 I really liked this pattern and will use it going forward.

 ## Author